 - Eggs - add structure and moisture.
 Use at room temperature if swapping melted coconut oil for the apple sauce.
 I have not tried this recipe with flax egg.

 - Apple sauce - replaces the need for oil in the recipe.
 You can substitute with the same amount of melted coconut oil if you prefer.
-Or, try banana, pumpkin purée, or mashed baked sweet potato.
+Or, try simple swaps of ripe banana, pumpkin purée if you're a fan of pumpkin, or mashed baked sweet potato to get that extra moisture.

-- Maple syrup - adds natural sweetness.
-Swap for honey if you prefer a little extra sweetness.
+- Pure maple syrup - adds natural sweetness without the need for artificial sweeteners or brown sugar to hit that sweet spot.
+Swap for honey if you prefer a little extra sweetness in this healthy muffin recipe.

-- Zucchini - is high in antioxidants and fiber.
-It's fairly mild in flavor and provides texture and moisture.
-No need to peel the zucchini, just shred on a box grater.
+- Zucchini - there is lots of zucchini but it's fairly mild in flavor and provides texture and moisture.
+No need to peel the summer zucchini, just shred on a box grater.

-- Carrots - are rich in beta-carotene and fiber and also add texture and moisture to the chocolate zucchini carrot muffins.
-I usually peel the carrots before shredding on a box grater.
+- Carrots - add texture and moisture to the chocolate zucchini carrot muffins.
+For best results, I usually peel the carrots before shredding on a box grater.

-- Dark chocolate chips - adds more chocolate flavor with little chocolate morsels in every bite!
-I use dairy free and gluten free chocolate chips from Enjoy Life.
+- Dark chocolate chips - adds more rich chocolate flavor with little chocolate morsels in every bite of these chocolate chip zucchini muffins!
+I use dairy free and gluten free chocolate chips from Enjoy Life, like in my Chewy Chocolate Chip Granola Bars.

 See recipe card for all ingredients and quantities.